 "It is true that the big tech platforms have somewhat cleaned up their acts in this regard, most especially Twitter," said Cori Dauber, a communication professor at the University of North Carolina at Chapel Hill, in an email.
 "But none of that, as far as I know, is a function of federal action — the platforms were responding to pressure, sure, but they've been under pressure on these issues for years."

-Even if legislation were passed to ban or block terrorist propaganda online, First Amendment rights could stand in the way.
-In addition, United States law generally protects internet service providers from legal responsibility for what the companies' users say or do on the internet, a marked difference from European countries such as France, which holds internet service providers responsible for removing terrorist propaganda.
+Even if the U.S. did pass legislation that forced internet platforms to ban or block terrorist propaganda, the First Amendment could stand in the way.
+Federal law also generally protects internet service providers from legal responsibility for what users do or say on their platforms, which is different from European countries like France, which has passed legislation forcing tech platforms to remove terrorist content.